laxmaroon/Data_Driven_HR_Decisions/README.md

 ## 📌 Overview

 This capstone project addresses a critical challenge in Human Resources: **employee attrition**.
-By leveraging data science, I built a predictive system that helps HR teams anticipate and reduce employee turnover.
+Using data science, I built a predictive system that helps HR teams anticipate and reduce employee turnover.
 The solution combines **exploratory analysis**, **machine learning**, and **ethical modeling** to deliver actionable insights for proactive decision-making.

 ---